Fuji XF 35mm F/1.4 vs. XF 35mm F/2 WR

-Fuji have maintained that new standard with the XF 35mm f/2 WR.
-The aperture ring is great, and a pretty big step up from the XF 35mm f/1.4.
+Fuji have maintained, if not exceeded that new standard with the XF 35mm F/2 WR.
+The aperture ring is great, and a pretty big step up from the XF 35mm F/1.4.
 The same goes for the focus ring.
-While the focus ring on my XF 35mm f/1.4 can feel loose and inconsistent in how it turns, the XF 35mm f/2 WR is consistent and damped extremely well.
+While the focus ring on my XF 35mm F/1.4 can feel loose and inconsistent in how it turns, the XF 35mm F/2 WR is consistent and damped extremely well.
 It’s slightly audible if you spin it quickly, but you’d never actually use it like that.

 Size & Weight

 The new XF 35mm F/2 WR is a little bit lighter, and a little bit smaller, but neither specification is reason to choose one lens over the other.

 I will say the new 35mm seems tailor-made for X-E cameras.
 I love the way this lens looks on my X-E2.
 I have a feeling the silver version on a silver X-E camera would look even better.

 It should be noted that the silver XF 35mm F/2 WR is not the same colour or finish as the graphite silver X-T1.
 I’ve seen people suggest the difference isn’t noticeable, but I can easily tell the difference from pictures.
 If I were a graphite silver owner, I’d buy a black lens.

 Back to size, if X-E bodies were weather sealed, that’s the body I’d want to use this lens on.
 I love how it looks and that it’s ever so slightly more compact.
 Normally I’m not terribly fussed about the difference in size between X-E and X-T bodies, but the XF 35mm F/2 WR is small enough that it hits a tipping point for me.
 If the X-E2 were weather sealed, this would be my desert island camera, lens combo.